 That is why Munich Re is attempting to take a systematic approach to including climate change in its business processes.
 Since 2015, our business activities worldwide have been carbon-neutral.
 Next, our reinsurance group and our primary insurance subsidiary, ERGO, will jointly cooperate on the accelerator programme launched by Climate-KIC in order to promote climate protection with fresh ideas from the start-up scene.
 Climate-KIC is the EU’s largest innovation initiative for climate-friendly technologies.
 The selected start-up companies will receive not only financial stimulus but also technical support from our experts.
 I am already looking forward to seeing the results of the first programme.
 In addition, in conjunction with Solarkiosk we are building solar E-HUBBS for Africa, which will provide people in remote regions with electricity produced by solar panels to operate their mobile devices and provide access to the internet.

 The main objective of insurance is to mitigate the financial impacts of loss events.
-Given the loss amounts caused by natural catastrophes worldwide, it is a serious problem that since 1980 less than one-third of the economic losses has been insured.
+Given the loss amounts caused by natural catastrophes worldwide, it is a serious problem that only a smaller proportion of the economic losses has been insured.
 The remaining losses had to be shouldered by the countries themselves and the people living there.
 There is hardly any financial protection available in emerging markets and developing countries.
 The countries affected suffer permanent developmental setbacks from their large numbers of victims and high uninsured property losses.

 One positive example of the impact insurance can have in this regard is the island nation of Dominica.
 In September, Dominica was ravaged by Hurricane Maria, a storm of the highest category.
 Only a few days later, a pool specifically set up for the small Caribbean islands announced the payout of US$ 19m from an insurance contract.